 Prior to the inspection, the person in charge had completed a restrictive practice selfassessed questionnaire.
 The inspector reviewed this document and found that the practices outlined within the document were for the most part, observed during the inspection.
-However, as stated in the previous section of this report, some improvements were required.
+While some improvements were required, the inspector was satisfied that the provider was addressing these through initiatives they had begun in the wider organisation.

 The registered provider had oversight arrangements for restrictive practices in this designated centre.
 There were two committees in the wider organisation who reviewed restrictive practices and human rights issues in the centre.
 The 'Governance of Restrictive Interventions Committee (GRIC)' reviewed and approved restrictive practices used in this centre every three months.
 The 'Human Rights Committee' also reviewed other rights restrictions.
-For example; the locked kitchen door was impacting on other resident's access to this room in the centre when it was locked.
-This issue had been referred to the human rights committee as it was considered a rights restriction.
-The inspector found that the committee had written back to a resident regarding the locked kitchen door and had deemed it a rights restriction, however, they had not outlined how this would be addressed for the resident in question.
-This needed to be reviewed.